nisha555arya/D4D-Frontend/README.md

-# D4D Developers for Developers Hub
+# D4D Connecting Developers Globally

 A platform for developers to connect.
 They can create their portofolio by adding their experience, education, skills and other important information of their professional career.